But consumers also say technology hasn’t quite caught up with their desires.

 MyChart also hopes to add trend charts to each patient’s test results page, Hanks said.

 Instead of seeing only your blood-sugar or cholesterol levels from the most recent lab work, for example, you could see how those numbers have trended over time based on all your tests.

-Spectrum Health also plans to expand and improve Spectrum Health Now, the on-demand, virtual doctor appointments.
+Spectrum Health also plans to expand and improve the video visit experience through the Spectrum Health app.

 Brennan envisions a not-too-distant future where you could have an appointment on your smartphone with not just any provider, but your preferred provider.

-That is, using your smartphone, you’d be able to meet with your primary care physician, “as opposed to someone whose full-time job is seeing Spectrum Health Now patients,” Welscott said.
+That is, using your smartphone, you’d be able to meet with your primary care physician, “as opposed to someone whose full-time job is seeing Spectrum Health app patients,” Welscott said.

-Beyond addressing low-acuity ailments like the flu and sinus problems, Spectrum Health Now could possibly be used in other areas that don’t require in-person tests, Brennan said.
+Beyond addressing low-acuity ailments like the flu and sinus problems, the Spectrum Health app could possibly be used in other areas that don’t require in-person tests, Brennan said.

 “There is no physical exam,” Brennan said.
-“So when we can bring behavioral health into the home on a patient’s mobile device, that will just open up access to places where we desperately need it.”
+“So when we can bring behavioral health into the home on a patient’s mobile device, that just opens up access to places where we desperately need it.”